Rated: E · Fiction · Action/Adventure · #2267393

 Holding each other in a comforting embrace, the two traumatized Stargazer crew members sought to console one another.
 “Are you okay, Sarah?”
 Roberts asked.
 He stepped back, resting his hands gently on her shoulders as he anxiously scanned her face.

-Misty-eyed, Lindsey returned his sweeping glance with an equivalent look over.
+Teary-eyed, Lindsey returned his sweeping glance with an equivalent look over.
 “Where are we?
 What do they want with us?” she muttered, so traumatized she could barely speak.

 They looked around, taking in every detail from the cold metallic floor to the drab gray ceiling and walls.
 The soft lighting combined to create a dreary atmosphere and feeling that something traumatic had occurred, with only vague traces of memory struggling to surface.